RedSiege/EyeWitness/DOCKER.md

 # EyeWitness Docker Guide

-This guide covers running EyeWitness in a Docker container, which eliminates the need to install Python, Firefox, or any dependencies on your host system.
+This guide covers running EyeWitness in a Docker container, which eliminates the need to install Python, Chromium, or any dependencies on your host system.

 ## Table of Contents
 - [Prerequisites](#prerequisites)